DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 extraction in real-world applications.

-Efficient Toeplitz matrix-vector multiplication (_TMVM_) is critical for optimizing randomness extraction that relies on Toeplitz, particulary in constrained hardware environments.
+Efficient Toeplitz matrix-vector multiplication (_TMVM_) is critical for optimizing randomness extraction that relies on Toeplitz, particularly in constrained hardware environments.
 Liao et al. [@liao] showed that this process could be greatly accelerated using Fast Fourier Transform (_FFT_) and its inverse (_IFFT_) -- reducing computational complexity from $O(n^2)$ to